-A sales opportunity is a source of potential business and it is possible to import a spreadsheet file listing a number of opportunities using Method:CRM's Import / Export tool.
+A sales opportunity is a source of potential business and you can import a spreadsheet file listing a number of opportunities using Method's Import / Export tool.

-However, preparing this spreadsheet file will be the trickiest thing, for there are a lot of fields that are required.
+However, preparing the spreadsheet import file will be the trickiest thing, for there are a lot of fields that are required.

 Preparing the Import File